bguillouet/traj-dist/README.md

 import traj_dist.distance as tdist
 ```

 All distances are in this module.
-There is also two extra function 'cdist', and 'pdist' to compute distances between all trajectories in a list.
+There are also two extra functions 'cdist', and 'pdist' to compute pairwise distances between all trajectories in a list or two lists.

-Trajectory should be represented as 2-Dimensions numpy array.
+Trajectory should be represented as nx2 numpy array.
 See `traj_dist/example.py` file for a small working exemple.

 Some distance requires extra-parameters.